PTB-SR/ocdb/docs/index.rst

 * Python >= 3.9
 * numpy, oyaml, and bibrecord packages

-In case you would like to make use of the optional plotting and report generating capabilities, you would need to install additional dependencies, namely Matplotlib (with all its dependencies) and jinja.
+In case you would like to make use of the optional plotting and report generating capabilities, you would need to install additional dependencies, namely Matplotlib (with all its dependencies) and Jinja.
 Have a look at the :doc:`installation instructions <installing>` for further details.

 .. _sec-how_to_cite: